For contracts with a date on or after 20 September 2019:

 (a) marking and shipping instructions from the Buyer;

-(b) import certificates and documents from the Buyer required to obtain governmental licences and authorisaion in order to make shipments; or
+(b) import certificates and documents from the Buyer required to obtain governmental licences and authorization in order to make shipments; or

 (c) advice that an irrevocable letter of credit (if applicable) has been issued by a Bank and upon terms acceptable to the Seller.
 A draft of any such irrevocable letter of credit shall be provided to the Seller for approval at least 10 days prior to its issuance.

-9.4 If the Seller cancels the Agreement under clauses 9.1 or 9.3, the Seller may stop the delivery or shipment or further delivery or shipment of the Material and:
+9.4 If the Seller terminates the Agreement pursuant to clauses 9.1 or 9.3, the Seller may stop the delivery or shipment or further delivery or shipment of the Material and:

-(a) recover from the Buyer any sum due at the time of cancellation of the Agreement and any loss or damage suffered by the Seller as a result of cancelling the Agreement; or
+(a) recover from the Buyer any sum due at the time of termination of the Agreement and any loss or damage suffered by the Seller as a result of terminating the Agreement; or

 (b) if the Material has been produced specifically for the Buyer, or is in the process of being produced the Buyer shall pay to the Seller as liquidated damages the full Agreement price thereof and any costs incurred by the Seller.

-9.6 The Buyer may by written notice immediately cancel the Agreement for the delivery of any future instalment of Material:
+9.6 The Buyer may by written notice immediately terminate the Agreement for the delivery of any future instalment of Material: